-The first step is to have an informal chat with our Admissions Officer, who will guide you through the process and answer any questions you may have.
+The first step is to have an informal chat with a member of our Admissions team, who will guide you through the process and answer any questions you may have.
+In relation to a child or young person, we do need to see a copy of their current EHCP (Education & Health Care Plan).
 Please visit our Admissions page for more information.

 How are places at the School and College funded?

-Funding can come from many different sources, including your Local Authority or private funds.
-Our Admissions Officer will be able to help with all of your questions on funding, via our Admissions page.
+Funding can come from many different sources, including the local authority, health authorities or private funds.
+Our Admissions team will be able to help with all of your questions on funding, via our Admissions page.

 Can children and young people just attend School or College for the day or do they have to be a boarder?

 Absolutely.
-Children and young people can come and live at St Elizabeth's while they access study, or just attend for the day.
-Our Admissions Officer will be able to discuss with you what options you feel may be in the best interest of your child/family member, as well as for yourself.
+Children and young people can come and live at St Elizabeth's while they access study, or just attend on a day basis.
+Our Admissions team will be able to discuss with you what options you feel may be in the best interest of your child/family member, as well as for yourself.

 Will my child/family member access onsite nursing and therapy on a regular basis?

-Access to our Health and Therapy services is very individualised, and will depend on what is disclosed in your child's/family member's EHCP (Education and Health Care Plan) and funding model.
+Access to our Health and Therapy services is very individualised, and will depend on what is disclosed in your child's/family member's EHCP and also through the assessment process.
 Many of our service users access therapy regularly as we promote a very holistic approach to living and learning.

 Who decides what therapy my child/family member accesses?